In this Approximately 5-7 minute article:

-Obviously, this would take time to happen and wouldn’t be something that could occur over night.
-Much like this example, compound interest with money works in a similar way.
+Obviously, this would take time to happen… it wouldn’t be something that occurs over night.
+Compound interest with money works in a similar way.

-Let’s say that today you decide to invest $1000, and you expect that each year that $1000 is invested, you’ll receive 7% interest (the average return one could expect from the stock market based on its history).
+Let’s say that today you decide to invest $1,000, and you expect that each year that $1,000 is invested, you’ll receive 7% interest (an average return one might expect from the stock market based on its history).

 After 1 year, you’re left with $1,070 ($1,000*0.07 + $1,000)!
 You’ve made $70 by letting your money do the work for you, and you decide to leave your money in the same account for another year!